 I know what you’re now thinking;

-“Well Fabz, I haven’t got time to be active 5 times per day, 7 days per week on Facebook, I mean what on earth am I going to share on my Facebook page 5 times per day to begin with?”
+“Well Fabz, I just haven’t got the time to be active 3 times per day, 7 days per week on Facebook.
+I mean, for starters, what on earth am I going to share on my Facebook page 3 times per day?”